learning-zone/azure-basics/README.md

 #### Q. What would you do if a user is unable to sign into an application using Azure AD?
 #### Q. How would you troubleshoot access denied errors for a resource protected by Azure RBAC?
 #### Q. What steps would you take if Multi-Factor Authentication (MFA) is failing for some users?
-#### Q. How would you troubleshoot a conditional access policy that’s preventing a legitimate user from logging in?
+#### Q. How would you troubleshoot a conditional access policy that is preventing a legitimate user from logging in?
 #### Q. What steps would you take if you suspect an Azure resource is compromised?
 #### Q. How would you use Azure Security Center to troubleshoot and respond to security alerts?
-#### Q. How would you diagnose and fix misconfigured firewall rules affecting an application’s accessibility?
+#### Q. How would you diagnose and fix misconfigured firewall rules affecting an application is accessibility?
 #### Q. What is your approach to troubleshooting non-compliant resources in Azure?
 #### Q. How would you troubleshoot unexpected spikes in costs within an Azure subscription?
 #### Q. What steps would you take to identify and resolve resource overprovisioning in Azure?